saulrichardson/solstice/data/cache/Liu_et_al.__2024_/extracted/document.md

 ### Nature Co

-Acknowledgements We thank the staff from Baylor Scott & White Health and Kaiser Perm a nente Northwest for their participation and support of the study.
+Acknowledgements We thank the staff from Baylor Scott & White Health and Kaiser Permanente Northwest for their participation and support of the study.
 We © This is a U.S. Government work and not under copyright pro the US; foreign copyright protection may apply 2024 1 Influenza Division, Centers for Disease Control and Prevention, Atlanta, GA, USA.
 2 Baylor Scott & White Health, Temple, TX, USA.
 3 Baylor College of Temple, TX, USA.
 4 Texas A & M University, College of Medicine, Temple, TX, USA.
 5 Kaiser Permanente Northwest Center for Health Research, Po OR, USA.
 6 Abt Associates, Atlanta, GA, USA. e-mail: mlevine@cdc.gov

 California 7 09 (H1 N1) vaccines with high yield in embryonated chicken eggs.
 J. Virol.
-84, 44–51 (2010).
+84, 44-51 (2010).
 Caton, A. J., Brown lee, G. G., Yew dell, J. W. & Gerhard, W. The

 nfluenza B/Victoria/2/87 lineage viruses in the 2000-2001 and 2001-2002 seasons.
-Virology 303, 1–8 (2002).
+Virology 303, 1-8 (2002).

 G. Does repeated influenza vaccination attenuate effectiveness?
 A systematic review and meta analysis.
 Lancet Res pir.
 Med.
 11,